Hurrian language: Vocabulary

 The attested Hurrian lexicon is quite homogeneous, containing only a small number of loanwords (e.g. tuppi ('clay tablet'), Mizri ('Egypt'; cf. Aramaic/Hebrew Mizraim, 'id.') both from Akkadian).
 The relative pronouns iya and iye may be a loan from the Indo-Aryan language of the Mitanni people who had lived in the region before the Hurrians; cf. Sanskrit ya.
 Conversely, Hurrian gave many loan words to the nearby Akkadian dialects, for example hāpiru ('nomad') from the Hurrian hāpiri ('nomad').
 There may also be Hurrian loanwords among the languages of the Caucasus, but this cannot be verified, as there are no written records of Caucasian languages from the time of the Hurrians.
 The source language of similar sounding words is thus unconfirmable.

+Writing system

+The Hurrian language was written using a modified form of the cuneiform script.
+Several non-standardized systems for writing Hurrian in cuneiform were in use across the various polities with a Hurrian scribal tradition.
+Generally, these systems are characterized by a limited use of logograms and an emphasis on syllabic writing.
+This sets Hurrian orthography apart from Sumero-Akkadian cuneiform, which is heavily reliant on logograms.